sekdiy/FlowMeter/README.md

 You can use it to count flow and volume of liquids and gases (although the documentation focuses on applications using liquids) and can support multiple flow sensors at the same time.

-It also works as a totalizer, accumulating total volume and average flow rate over the total run time of your project.
+It also works as a totalizer, accumulating total volume and average flow rate over the run time of your project.

 A provision for calibration helps you to get the most out of your sensor.
 You can even estimate the recent and overall error margin.